rarimo/tss-svc/README.md

 The TSS network requires a several parties launched by different validators that uses stored in the `rarimocore` Cosmos module party addresses and public keys to connect with each other and produce signature.

-Fore more information check [overview](./OVERVIEW.md).
+Fore more information check the [`overview`](./OVERVIEW.md).

+## V1.0.6 Upgrade information

+With `v1.0.6` the binance [`tss-lib`](https://github.com/rarimo/tss-lib) was upgraded to the `v2.0.1`.
+The v2 version comes with the new pre-params structure.
+It does not affect the signing process, but it will cause an error during the next keygen session if you are using old params.

+To avoid the errors in case you are already running the party, you have to generate new pre-params and manually update the `pre` field in Vault.
+After setting new field data, please restart the tss party service.

+For more information, check: [`changes-of-preparams-of-ecdsa-in-v20`](https://github.com/rarimo/tss-lib#changes-of-preparams-of-ecdsa-in-v20).

 ## Launch

-To become an active TSS you need to follow that steps:

-1. Generate TSS account (it is recommended to generate the new one and do not use it in other services):
+### Generate TSS account:
   ```shell
   rarimo-core keys add <key-name> --keyring-backend test --home=$TSS_HOME
   ```
+(it is recommended to generate the new one and do not use it in other services).

 Also, you need to parse mnemonic to get corresponding private key:
   ```shell
   rarimo-core tx rarimocore parse-mnemonic 'mnemonic phrase'
   ```

-2. Pre-setup secret parameters, execute and save response JSON:
+### Pre-setup secret parameters:
   ```shell
   tss-svc run paramgen
   ```
+execute and save the response JSON.

-3. Generate trial ECDSA private key, execute and store results:
+### Generate trial ECDSA private key:
   ```shell
   tss-svc run prvgen
   ```
+execute and store results.

-4. Setup the Vault service and create secret for your tss (type KV version 2).
+### Setup the Hashicorp Vault and create secret for your tss (type KV version 2):

 Secret should contain the following credentials:

 * "data": "Leave empty"